AmoghBari/Assignment7/README.md

    Create a docker-compose.yml file to pull the Prometheus and Grafana images from DockerHub.

 2. Configure prometheus (scrape configs) such way that it can scrape the metrics from default metric path of the application job.<br>
-   Create a Microservice for scraping the metrics and also create a prometheus.yml file and add the scrape intervals and scrape configs.
+   Create a Service for scraping the metrics and also create a prometheus.yml file and add the scrape intervals and scrape configs.

 3. Validate the entire configuration to check if the data is coming or not in Prometheus UI.<br>
    "sudo docker-compose up -d" command to start the Prometheus and Grafana server.<br>